max1220/lua-getch/doc/USAGE.md

 `resolved, seq = getch:get_key_mbs(get_key, key_table, max_depth, seq)`

-Try to resolve a multibyte sequence by calling the `get_key` callback function repeatedly, and resolving results using the `key_table` recursively.
+Attempts to resolve a multibyte terminal escape sequence by repeatedly invoking the `get_key` callback to read input and matching it against entries in `key_table`.

-This enables easy parsing of terminal escape sequences like.

 `get_key` is a callback that is called when a new key in the multibyte sequence is requested.